Lucy Balian Rorke-Adams: Career

-Rorke-Adams retired on June 19, 2015 after a 50-year long career at Children's Hospital of Philadelphia.
+Rorke-Adams retired on June 19, 2015, after a 50-year long career at Children's Hospital of Philadelphia.
 Throughout her career, she has published over 300 peer-reviewed papers, multiple chapters in textbooks, and two books.
 She has served on the editorial board of the Journal of Neuropathy and Experimental Neurology, Brain Pathology, and Pediatric Neuroscience.
+In 2015, she joined the Knowles Board of Trustees.